apache/druid/docs/configuration/index.md

 ##### Worker select strategy

 The select strategy controls how Druid assigns tasks to workers (MiddleManagers).
-At a high level, the select strategy determines the list of possible workers that a task can be assigned to using either an `affinityConfig` or a `categorySpec`.
+At a high level, the select strategy determines the list of eligible workers for a given task using either an `affinityConfig` or a `categorySpec`.
 Then, Druid assigns the task by either trying to distribute load equally (`equalDistribution`) or to fill as many workers as possible to capacity (`fillCapacity`).
 There are 4 options for select strategies: